I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndkpi/nc-ndkpi-ndk_fn_fast_register.md

 </td>
 <td width="60%">
 Indicates to the NDK provider that it may defer indicating the request to hardware for processing.
-For more information about this flag, see <a href="netvista.ndkpi_deferred_processing_scheme">NDKPI Deferred Processing Scheme</a>.
+For more information about this flag, see <a href="https://msdn.microsoft.com/DA2D0FCA-D84B-4599-A560-8F87A0918D99">NDKPI Deferred Processing Scheme</a>.

 <b>Note</b>  This flag is supported only in NDKPI 1.2 (Windows Server 2012 R2) and later.